-But when he wrote one of his famous lists, one titled: The qualifications I look for in our leaders are these:, his number one had nothing to do with advertising or brand or making millions.
-It was this:
+When he wrote one of his famous lists, titled, The qualifications I look for in our leaders are these, his number one had nothing to do with advertising or brand or making millions.
+Instead, it was this:

-If you want to lead, and through your leadership impact individuals, and through those individuals change a culture, you must consistently do two things:
+If you want to lead, impact individuals, and, change a culture, you must consistently do two things:

 Tell the truth.